mi-ctr1/mi-ctr1/README.md

 # Hi, I'm MiShannon 👋

-I'm a non-traditional software and AI engineering student in an accelerated B.S./M.S. program starting this Spring breaking into tech intentionally and deliberately.
+I'm a non-traditional software and AI engineering student enrolled in an accelerated B.S./M.S. program starting this Spring breaking into tech intentionally and deliberately.

 Ahead of my program, I ***independently*** studied core concepts like: IT fundamentals, scripting & programming, Java, Python, and database foundations such as SQL.
 I didn't treat these concepts as boxes to check.
 I treated them as the first layer of something I'm building purposefully.